 Olivier believes that it is not merely having been given opportunities, but identifying those opportunities herself, that opened doors and started conversations which ultimately led to her owning her role in the C-suite of a leading fintech business in South Africa.

 “We stand today on the shoulders of women who played the game and rose to the occasion.
 It is about using the platform we’ve created as women leaders to inspire other young women, to give them the permission, to be brave and bold in the world of business.
-I speak from experience: the potential for growth and job creation is limited only by your imagination and determination (and access to funding, of course),” says Olivier.
+I speak from experience: the potential for growth and job creation is limited only by your imagination and determination (and access to small funding, of course),” says Olivier.